 AND it came to pass after these things, that ELOHIYM did try את eth-Avraham, and said unto him, Avraham: and he said, Behold, here I am.
 And he said, Take now את eth-your son, your את eth-yachiyd את eth-Yitschaq, whom you love, and get you into the land of Moriyah; and offer him there for a burnt offering upon one of the mountains which I will tell you of (Genesis 22:1-2).

 There is an important omission in the passage from John 3 – at least, it is an important omission for Eth Cepher.
 The Hebrew New Testament reads et ha-nachash, with the את eth in front of “the serpent.”
 That would be proper usage because it is what was lifted up, the direct object of the verb nissa.
 Eth Cepher has chosen for some reason not to put the את eth before “the serpent.”
 Is it because they think את eth is “divine” (which, of course, it isn’t)?

 There are numerous places in the Hebrew New Testament where את eth appears but it is not shown in this version.

 Along with the Eth Cepher, you can get a custom vinyl cover/carrying case specifically designed for this book.
 And although I don’t particularly care for index tabs on a Bible, there is a set if index tabs for the Eth Cepher that might help you find the extra books as well as those placed in a different order than you might be accustomed.

-Read the customer reviews at Amazon.
-Some of them will be helpful in understanding this book, but others will show demonstrate how some people are caught up in the sensational.
+Read the customer reviews at Amazon here.
+Some of them will be helpful in understanding this book, but others will demonstrate how a few people are caught up in the sensational.
 You can decide for yourself.